oxokaneoxo/DiscordVBot/README.md

 # DiscordVBot

-This is a readme.
-2
+This is a bot for setting up matches through Discord.
+Future plans include teams, mmr, and several supported games.